Employers' Withholding (280-RICR-20-55-10)

 B. Withholding Registration and Number

-1. A special registration of employers is not required for Rhode Island purposes.
+1. A special registration of employers may be required for Rhode Island purposes.

 2. The employer's identification number used for Rhode Island income tax is the same identification number currently issued to the employer by the Internal Revenue Service.